Updated February 19, 2018

 Step 2: Moving & Re-titling Boards

-Starting first with the boards that no longer fit your niche, move these to secret without losing followers.
+Starting first with the boards that no longer fit your niche, move these to secret or archive them without losing followers.
 If you delete, you WILL lose followers.
 Don’t delete!
 Before moving to secret look through the board to identify viral pins.
-With the new need-to-know metrics feature you’ll be able to tell how that pin is doing.
+With the need-to-know metrics feature you’ll be able to tell how that pin is doing.

 If you haven’t ditched your cutesy titles (YUM….anyone?) then it’s time to get a little more savvy with your titles.
 Google will index board titles so it’s important not only for Pinterest but also for Google.
 For example, last month I googled, “what to do with leftover baby cereal” and someone, a non-business user, had titled their board that!
 The pins were getting good interaction too.Aim to be savvy with your Pinterest board titles.
 Use keywords!Click To Tweet

 Here’s how I do keyword research for board titles.
-Look at the search bar in Pinterest using the search prediction terms that pop up.
+Look at the search bar inside Pinterest using the search prediction terms that pop up.

 Then when you click on that term you’ll see all applicable Guided Search boxes pop up.
 These keywords are GOLD for creating board titles.
 This is how Pinterest is organizing content so it’s best to fall in line with how they are already organizing content.